 It will help you get some credible coaching qualifications and help you serve your clients even better, even if coaching simply adds to those qualifications you already have in a related discipline.

 When considering any training, I recommend you review my page with 10 Questions To Find The Right Life Coaching Training For You to ask before enrolling.

-And once you have finished your coach training, you should consider investing in some Coaching Supervision or Mentoring to hold your hand through those early days and beyond.
+And once you have finished your coach training, you might consider investing in some Coaching Supervision or Mentoring to hold your hand through those early days and beyond.

 A trained mentor or supervisor can help you set up your practice, advance your skills and keep you on track with the integrity of your coaching.

-For more support and to further your career, you should consider joining an independent Life Coaching Association (that is one not attached to a particular training school) that offers recognised credentialing for coaches and accreditation for trainings.
+For more support and to further your career, you should consider joining an independent Life Coaching Association (that is one not attached to or promoting a particular training school) and offers recognised credentialing for coaches and accreditation for trainings.

-In the section that discussed the ways you can deliver your coaching we look at the pros and cons of how you can work with a client (face-to-face, by telephone or online) with lots of useful information to help you decide the best ways for you.
+In the section that discusses the ways you can deliver your coaching we look at the pros and cons of coaching face-to-face, by telephone or online, with lots of useful information to help you decide the best ways for you.

 As you will discover, there are many different types of coaching environments and opportunities for to explore.
 You can read about them in Life Coaching Jobs and Opportunities.

 Your choice of who and where you would like to coach may be based on not only your preference but on the background and experience you bring to to the profession.

-You can read about starting a life coaching business, choosing and marketing your coaching speciality, and explore what is involved in personal coaching, being employed as a coach, coaching executives and small business coaching
+You can learn about starting a life coaching business, choosing and marketing your coaching speciality, and explore what is involved in personal coaching, finding jobs as an executive coach, and how to become a small business coach